arplaboratory/python_gp_kalman_hyperparam/README.md

 # parallel-gps

+Run the SSGP_implementation.ipynb implementation additional stuff later.
+Also you will need to install Gpytorch https://gpytorch.ai/

 Companion code leveraging [GPflow](https://gpflow.readthedocs.io/en/master/) for the paper Temporal Gaussian Process Regression in Logarithmic Time.

 Please cite the following paper [(arXiv preprint)](https://arxiv.org/abs/2102.09964) to use the code